"Joachim is useful — he knows many important people in England."

 In the episode "Acts of Sacrifice," Ivanova had to deal with the Lumati ambassador.
 A Social Darwinist elitist race believing in "survival of the fittest", the ambassador wouldn't even talk to Ivanova, letting his attaché speak for him, until he is certain that humans are worthy, which happens when he misinterprets Down Below as a human scheme to separate the inferior members of their race from the rest of them.
 This leads to one of B5's Crowning Moments of Funny/Awkward: Awkward, because the Lumati seal treaties by having sex; funny, because of how Ivanova gets out of it.

 We also meet several Earthdome diplomats over the course of the series, usually sent from homeworld to negotiate some background deal or another.
-Almost all of them are short-sighted jerks, except for a kind old man who turned out to be The Chamberlain.
+Almost all of them are short-sighted jerks, except for a kind old man who turned out to be Head-in-the-Sand Management.

 Sir Jonathan Tutt, British Ambassador to the United Nations, in In the Loop.
 His over-friendliness with spin doctor Malcolm Tucker just comes across as really inept flirting.